This FGM Survivor's Story Is Chilling — & Her Activism Is An Inspiration

+From time to time, The Bed Post features other voices.
+This week, I speak with anti-female-genital-mutilation campaigner Alimatu Dimonekene on how FGM harms not only women's sexualities but also their physical, social, mental, emotional, and spiritual health.

-When Alimatu Dimonekene showed up at the House of Commons to give a speech there on the 5th of November, 2013, she had no idea of how much her life was about to change.
+When Alimatu Dimonekene showed up at the U.K. government's House of Commons to give a speech there on November 5, 2013, she had no idea of how much her life was about to change.
 Alimatu had been working with Efua Dorkenou, the late campaigner against female genital mutilation (FGM), to develop recommendations for the U.K. government on how to provide FGM survivors with better care, and the process was going well: They and their team felt that they were close to convincing the government to act on their proposals.

 Alimatu told the crowd of campaigners, ministers, politicians, and reporters her story, that of a young woman who had grown up in a well-off family in Sierra Leone; her father was an engineer, her mother a teacher.
 She was preparing to attend university in the U.K. when her grandmother insisted that she undergo FGM, the partial or total removal of the external genitalia.